inoxlang/inox/docs/language-basics.md

 ## List Patterns

-List patterns matching a list with elements of the same shape have the following syntax:
+The syntax for patterns that match a list with **elements of the same type** (only integers, only strings, etc.) is as follows:
 ```
 pattern = %[]%int
 ([] match pattern) # true